 The Off-Road Vehicle Monitoring and Management Best Management Practices (BMPs) for Forestlands document was developed in 2008.
 The BMPs were adopted in a draft version of the US Forest Service new National OHV Monitoring Framework, and are helping our conservation partners advocate for landscape data-driven Travel Plan revisions.

 The 2007 Lynx Least-Cost Path analysis and report includes a model which describes probable Canada lynx movement corridors and the identification of potential lynx habitat to protect between the southern and northern Rocky Mountains.
 Our partner The Nature Conservancy has been using it to protect important areas of lynx habitat in Northern Utah.

 By documenting grazing management and collecting detailed data on grazing utilization on select allotments over many years, we have created the basis for an Interior Board of Land Appeals case which could ultimately positively affect grazing management on millions of acres across the West.
-We expect that the initial favorable decision by a Dept of Interior Administrative Law Judge will hold up on appeal by the Bureau of Land Management, this year.
+We expect that the initial favorable decision by a Dept of Interior Administrative Law Judge will hold up on appeal in federal district court, this year.